mArm-ch/mrm-banner-alert/README.md

 | fadeInEnabled  | `Bool`  | `false`  |    |
 | fadeOutEnable  | `Bool`  | `false`  |    |
 | alertDuration  | `TimeInterval`  | `2.0`  | Time the banner is displayed   |

+### MRMBannerBackgroundColor
+This is a special type that allow you to pass either a plain background color or a gradient background.

+To achieve this, you can choose between `PlainBackgroundColor` and `GradientBackgroundColor`

 ## :art: Themes
 There are pre-configured themes already available in the banner config. <br />